ServiceStack/ServiceStack.Text/README.md

     {Name:"Me, Junior"}

-A value with a double-quote is escaped with another double quote e.g:
+A value with a double quote is escaped with another double quote e.g:

 `new MyClass { Size = "2\" x 1\"" }` is serialized as: